NeedfulSoftware/hapiTutorials/StaticFileHelloWorld/README.md

-# HelloWorld - A minimal hapi application
+# StaticFileHelloWorld - An example of how to serve static files

-A minimal server that listens for requests on port 8080.
+A minimal server that listens for requests on port 8080 and returns the contents of a file.

 ## Usage